coinlab/bitcoin-docs/a-bitcoin-primer.md

 ## Applications Well-suited to Bitcoin

-1. **Online sales of digital goods**. - Customer can receive delivery immediately and the merchant gets a guaranteed irrevocable payment.
+1. **Online sales of digital goods**.
+Customers can receive delivery immediately and the merchant gets a guaranteed irrevocable payment.
 2. **Online donations**.
 Payments can optionally be publicly visible to demonstrate social proof of support for a charitable cause.